 - other hyperlinks – except for your shopping cart button link and legal page links

-Here is a screenshot of of my main website (this blog) and some sales pages.
-The one of the left is my main website, and the three shown on the right are my sales pages that are independent of my main site.
+Here’s a screenshot of my blog website and some sales pages.
+The one on the left is my main blog website, and the three shown on the right are my sales pages that are independent of my main site.

-At this point you might be asking yourself: “Do I need a Sales Letter Page?”
+At this point, you may be asking yourself, “Do I need a Sales Letter Page?”
 If you’re just getting started with selling online, you don’t need a Sales Letter page right away.